mui/material-ui/docs/pages/blog/material-ui-v6-is-out.md

 Material UI v6 is ready for React 19.
 We've been testing Material UI with the latest [React 19 RC](https://react.dev/blog/2024/04/25/react-19) versions to ensure compatibility once the stable release of React 19 is out.

+Also, we're working on backporting React 19 support to Material UI v5.
+Stay tuned.

 ## Full-stack apps

 To get started building full-stack apps fast, we're building [Toolpad Core](https://mui.com/toolpad/) - get Material UI, Next.js, routing, layout components and authentication out of the box while you build dashboards or internal tools.